GTP95/sofa/README.md

 This is an improved version of ARCHER's ARM variant (also known as ARMChair), a power simulator for side-channel analysis originally developed at
 Radboud University, with the aim of developing a tool that is actually usable in the real world.
 To the best of my knowledge, ARMChair's original developer was Paolo Scattolin.
+When I first got this tool, it was broken: it silently failed during the initial UART communication phase, so the generated traces only covered UART communication and not the encryption.
+So I set to work on it to fix it.
+It now works properly and has more functionalities than the original.

 ### Warning ⚠️
-While this tool is now in a much better shape than when I first got to work on it, this is still **not working**.
-At least, it isn't failing silently and producing a trace that doesn't capture the encryption phase anymore.

 We need to use Qiling's latest version for this to work.
 Unfortunately, at the moment of writing, the current version on PyPI is more than two years old.
 For this reason, the `requirements.txt` file installs Qiling's dev branch.
 This can, and